Hino Motors: Mexico

 In mid 2008, Hino Motors was said to be building a new truck assembly facility in Guanajuato, Mexico, serving international deliveries.
 The facility was reportedly built in an 80:20 partnership with Japanese trading firm Mitsui, opening in 2009 and with a production capacity for 1,200 of the Hino 500 series trucks per year.

 Pakistan

 Hinopak Motors was formed in 1985 by a diverse group of sponsors.
-These included Hino Motors Limited, Toyota Tsusho Corporation, Al-Futtaim Group and PACO.
+These included Hino Motors, Toyota Tsusho, Al-Futtaim Group and PACO.
 In 1998, Hino Motors, and Toyota Tsusho Corporation obtained majority shareholding in the company after disinvestments by the other two founding sponsors.

 Hinopak Motors manufactures and markets diesel trucks and buses in Pakistan.
 Hinopak Motors has gained 70% market share making it the largest manufacturer in medium and heavy-duty truck and bus industry in Pakistan.
 Hinopak Motors Head Office is located in S.I.T.E Industrial Area, Karachi, Sindh, Pakistan.